Contribution Guidelines for hosted projects

 ...

-Each user who has made past commits should have their own Signed-off-by:
+Each user who has made the past commits should have their own Signed-off-by:

 line in the commit message.